-4. Problems with your pipes
+4. Problems with Your Pipes

 Finding a puddle under a pipe in your home can be a stressful and messy experience.
 A temporary fix could address the immediate leak, but to properly fix the problem you may need professional plumbing services to replace the pipe or fittings.
 If you see or suspect a leak, call a plumber.

-5. Splash leaks
+5. Splash Leaks

 We don’t usually think of them as a plumbing problem but tub and shower splash leaks are one of the most common kinds of leaks plumbers see in the bathroom.
-This kind of leak appears minor except that, over time, it can cause significant damage where your tub meets the flooring, causing tiles to loosen or plywood subfloors to rot.
+This kind of leak appears minor except that, over time, it can cause significant damage where your tub meets the flooring, causing tiles to loosen or plywood bodyfloors to rot.

 - When fixing this leak, make sure sliding doors overlap properly, with the inner door closest to the faucet.